nyergler/nested-formset/README.rst

 multiple instances of a single Form_ on a page.
 In 2009 I wrote a `blog post`_ about using nesting formsets using Django 1.1.
-This is a generic implementation of the technique described there, targeting Django 1.6 and later.
+This is a generic implementation of the technique described there, targeting Django 1.8 and later.
 A `follow-up blog post`_ provides additional context.

-Note that I **do not** advocate the use of nested Formsets: in every case I've considered them, they've led to usability issues and overly complex view code.
+**I do not advocate the use of nested Formsets.** In every case I've considered them, they've led to usability issues and overly complex view code.
 This repository was created as an exercise in test driven development and abstraction.
 Your mileage may vary.

 Installing
 ==========